saraXX/learningdraw/README.md

 # learningdraw
-fun app to learn drawing
+a self project and fun app to learn drawing all drawings and code cridits to me

 ## steps to open the app
 1. download the code
 2. open the project with android studio
 3. wait until it finish update
 4. run the app from android studio
->> have fun
+5. > have fun